 Since it’s a beautiful village, some couples decide to come there to take pre-wedding photos.
 And there was one couple on our boat:

 Catholic parish church:

-And then we saw this woman, she was returning back home after work.
-The interesting thing that she didn’t need to cross to the other side of the lake, but still preferred using the boat.
+And then we saw this woman as she was returning home after work.
+The unusual thing that she did not need to cross to the other side of the lake, but still preferred using the boat.

 We returned to the parking lot.
 The tariff was about 8 euro for almost the whole day (11 – 19).
 And we headed to B&B.

 Our B&B was in Gosau, which is about 10 min drive.

 When we drove in the morning to Hallstatt, we used the same road (#166).
 And I saw a stream with three small bridges.
 Since our way back was during the golden hour, we decided to stop.
 And the following two photos are the result.

 The next morning, when the first rays of sun started hitting the land we saw this:

 We left Gosau and returned to Hallstatt since there was one more place we wanted to visit there.

 Ammonites are clear evidence for an ancient sea (see Ammonite Wall in Ramon Crater for more info).